Introduction

 Steps to Integrate Zero Trust into ICS

 Begin by auditing your current ICS infrastructure to understand the existing security posture.
 Identify all devices, protocols, and communication flows within your network.
-This audit will serve as the foundation for your Zero Trust strategy.
+This audit is the starting point for your Zero Trust strategy.

 2. Segment Your Network